mmartofel/ocp-lets-encrypt-certifficates/README.md

 Small collection of scripts to obtain Let's Encrypt / ZeroSSL certificates using acme.sh and install them into an Red Hat OpenShift cluster.
+I built them for AWS as I can easily provision one but I believe thanks to acme.sh portability it can be easily modified for your requirement to work with other providers.

 ### Quick overview